servicemeshinterface/smi-spec/traffic-specs.md

 associated with applications serving traffic.

 The `matches` field only applies to URIs.
 It is common to look at other parts of an HTTP request.
-This is where `filters` come in:
+This behaviour is not yet defined; however, the spec will be extended at a later date to accommodate capabilities such as HTTP header, Host, etc.

 ```yaml
 apiVersion: v1beta1